-By year’s end, some 150 homeless men, women, and children will return to housing and independence in the community.
+By year’s end, at least 150 homeless men, women, and children will return to housing and independence in the community.

 From its first night of operation, Good Shepherd’s Night Shelter has set itself apart through its emphasis on working with guests to identify and overcome obstacles to securing and retaining housing.
 Two full-time Case Managers/Housing Specialists assist guests, with particular attention to homeless families, in setting and reaching such goals as ensuring continuity of children’s schooling, re-establishing or increasing household income, and identifying affordable housing opportunities.